andreafioraldi/qasan/README.md

 ## Build

-You need Ubuntu 18.04 and the clang-8 package installed.
+Tested only on Ubuntu 18.04 with clang-8 installed.

-You need also the lief python3 package.
+You need the lief python3 package.

-Generate a patched ASAN DSO doing:
+Build using the `build.py` script specifying the path to the ASAN DSO.

 ```
-python3 patch_asan_dso.py /path/to/libclang_rt.asan-x86_64.so
+./build.py --asan-dso /path/to/libclang_rt.asan-ARCH.so
 ```

 On Ubuntu 18.04, the path is `/usr/lib/llvm-8/lib/clang/8.0.0/lib/linux/libclang_rt.asan-x86_64.so`

-Then run `./build.sh`.
+Other available options are:

++ `--arch` to specify the target architecture (default is x86_64, the only that works ATM)
++ `--cc` and `--cxx` to specify C and C++ compilers (default clang-8)
++ `--clean` to clean builded files

 ## Usage